CyanideBoy/RDE-Project/NLP-Reimplement/README.md

 Upload model.py in the colab workspace to make the notebook work<br>
-For less CPU intensive and final version, please use the files in the WLoader folder
+For less CPU intensive and final version, please use the files in the WLoader folder <br>
+Some things have been changed in the WLoader version